dirtsimple/postmark/README.md

 #### postmark_author_email

-`apply_filters('postmark_author_email', string $author, Document $doc)` filters the `Author:` front-matter field (if it exists) to extract an email which will be used to get the user ID of the post's author.
-This filter accepts a string and should return an email or WP_Error object.
-If the string is already a valid email, the filter should return it unchanged.
+`apply_filters('postmark_author_email', string $author, Document $doc)` filters the `Author:` front-matter field (if it exists) to extract an email or login which will be used to find the database ID of the post's author.
+This filter accepts a string and should return an email, login, or WP_Error object.
+If the string is already a valid email or login, the filter should return it unchanged.

 This filter is only invoked if there is an `Author:` field in the front matter and `postmark_before_sync` didn't already set a `post_author`.
+Internally, postmark treats the result of this as an Imposer `@wp-user` reference key, so technically, you can return anything that's recognized by Imposer as a `@wp-user` reference with no specific key type.

 #### postmark_excluded_types